tonmoyazad/tonmoyazad/README.md

 ### Hi there 👋
 Welcome

-Im a data enthusiast with experience in Looker studio, data pipeline development, and data science-related projects.
-My work in Looker studio has been featured in a video demonstration, and I have created a data pipeline for Adsense.
+🧠 Self taught data driven programmer and data science enthutist enthusiast* who keep learning and exploring.
+Loves to solve problems.

-🌱 I’m currently learning: Odoo, Server-side Tracking, A-B testing
+🌱 I’m currently learning: Odoo, DBT, Server-side Tracking, A-B testing 📷 Loves creating contents that tells a story.

 In my GitHub profile, you'll find a variety of data science projects, including a comparison of ML models between linear regression and neural networks, sentimental analysis, and an automation project.
 I am also currently learning about Odoo and server-side tracking.